Blog 2026-07-15 7 min read Getting Started with Kiro — Part 3

 └── tasks.md

 You can create a spec from the Kiro sidebar or by asking Kiro to start one in chat.
-Either way, the workflow moves through three phases: requirements, design, tasks.
+Either way, the workflow moves through these phases: requirements, (optionally) analyze requirements, design, tasks.

 Phase 1: Requirements